 - 4.1.7.3 If a controlled substance is present and could be confirmed/identified but the analyst chooses not to, then the conclusion should read "Preliminary testing indicates the presence of (name of drug and schedule, if applicable), not confirmed."
-The reason why must also be on the report, e.g. lack of standard, presence of a confirmed controlled substance etc. Alternative conclusions for pharmaceuticals can be found in 4.4.3.7 - 4.1.7.4 If following ASTM E2329-17 a controlled substance is unable to be confirmed/identified, the report will read "Results of testing for controlled substances were inconclusive".
+The reason why must also be on the report, e.g. lack of standard, presence of a confirmed controlled substance etc. Alternative conclusions for pharmaceuticals can be found in 4.4.3.7 - 4.1.7.4 If a controlled substance is unable to be confirmed/identified, the report will read "Results of testing for controlled substances were inconclusive".
 Exception: On a suspected marijuana sample, if using the marijuana method of analysis yields inconclusive results and the sample will be forwarded on for further testing then report, "Results of testing for marijuana were inconclusive, results of further analysis will follow."
 In both cases the reason why it was inconclusive must be on the report. - 4.1.7.5 In the case of a sample that has a mixture of compounds from different schedules it is up to the analyst to determine if a schedule 1 non-narcotic and/or schedule 3-5 compound warrants confirmation.
 If it does not, then the report should note "Preliminary testing indicates the presence of (name of drug and schedule, if applicable), not confirmed."
 The reason why must also be on the report, e.g. lack of standard, presence of a confirmed controlled substance etc. - 4.1.7.6 All controlled substances should be scheduled, if possible.
 Exception: liquid samples in unmarked bottles or pills that have no observable logo/imprint that contain a controlled substance, where the schedule of the sample is dependent on the concentration of that controlled substance(s) should not be scheduled.
 If a liquid sample comes in a labeled pharmacy bottle or a pill has a recognizable logo and the results of analytical testing indicate the presence of the ingredients on the label, then any schedule associated with that label should be reported. - 4.1.7.7 The reporting of non-controlled substances shall be left up to the discretion of the analyst. - 4.1.7.8 In order to assist customers with the conversion between metric and English units of measure on marijuana cases, the following statement can be added to the report: 3oz = 85.05g, 1lb = 453.6g - 4.1.7.9 In order to report "No Controlled Substances detected", at a minimum, a sample must be run on the GC/MS using a temperature program and extraction scheme that encompasses a wide range of drugs.
+The GC/MS method must be able to detect all of the analytes in the test mix and a late eluting steroid.
 Refer to AM #3. - 4.1.7.10 In multi-item samples, the report must clearly state what and how many items were tested, i.e. "Three white, oblong tablets imprinted M365; analyzed one."
 The imprint description can be placed after "analyzed one" for large cases if not all tablet imprints were observed.

-Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 16 Issue Date: 06/25/2024 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 17 Issue Date: 03/14/2025 Issuing Authority: Quality Manager